 Apartment and condo communities or marketing activities that pertain to a condo or rental apartment community that first became available for sale or for rent after Jan.
 1, 2016, may enter.

-- Previous award winners are not eligible to apply in a category which they had won.
+- Previous award winners are not eligible to apply in a category they have won.

 - Exception: Multifamily Development Firm and Property Management Firm may enter again after a one-year waiting period.